opennms-forge/snap-minion/README.md

 alias snapcraft='docker run --rm -v $(pwd):/build -w /build opennms/snapcraft:18 snapcraft'
 ```

-Now you can run all the `snapcraft` commands within the `snap-minion` directory.
+You can now run all the `snapcraft` commands within the `snap-minion` directory.